pedrogpo/pedrogpo/README.md

-# Pedro Guilherme - Desenvolvedor Front-end
+# Pedro Guilherme - Front-end Developer

-## Sobre mim
+## About me

-Olá, meu nome é Pedro Guilherme e sou um desenvolvedor Front-end com ampla experiência em JavaScript/TypeScript, ReactJS/NextJS e criação de interfaces utilizando o Figma.
-Tenho também uma vasta experiência no desenvolvimento de softwares utilizando linguagens como C++ e Java Native Interface (JNI).
+Hello, my name is Pedro Guilherme and I'm a Front-end Developer with extensive experience in JavaScript/TypeScript, ReactJS/NextJS, and interface design using Figma.
+I also have vast experience in software development using languages such as C++ and Java Native Interface (JNI).

-Sou um profissional dedicado, apaixonado por tecnologia e que busca sempre se atualizar e aprimorar minhas habilidades.
-Adoro trabalhar em equipe e estou sempre aberto a novas oportunidades e desafios.
+I am a dedicated professional, passionate about technology, and always looking to update and improve my skills.
+I love working in teams and am always open to new opportunities and challenges.

-## Tecnologias em que trabalho
+## Technologies I work with

-Algumas das tecnologias em que tenho experiência são:
+Some of the technologies I have experience with are:

 - JavaScript/TypeScript
 - ReactJS/NextJS